mohneeshrautela/scrapy-book-project/README.md

     ```
 ### Running the Spider

-Run the commands from the project's root folder.
+Run the commands from the root 'bookscraper' folder.

 1. **Set up the database**
     Create the database and its table.